tsatria03/CookyCraze/docks/readme.txt

 Pressing enter on a locked achievement gives you a cryptic hint about what you need to do to earn it.
 When you earn an achievement during play, it is stored in the achievements buffer.
 If baking mode is off, it shows as a dismissible dialog so you can read it immediately.
 If baking mode is on, it is announced non-interruptively so automated play is not interrupted.

+Quests.
+Complete a set of objectives to unlock the prestige option and start a new run with a permanent bonus.

+Quests are automatically assigned at the start of each prestige cycle.
+Some quests are required and always appear, while others are drawn randomly from the pool to fill the remaining slots.
+The number of active quests at once is configurable in quests.table.
+Required quests always fill first, and random ones fill the rest.

+To view your quests, press the Quests button in the main game interface.
+The quests screen shows a list of all active quests with their name and current status, either complete or incomplete.
+Arrow to any quest and press tab to open a detail box showing the stat being tracked, the required threshold, and your live progress toward it.
+Once all quests are complete, the prestige button becomes available.

+If you want a different set of random quests, press the reroll button in the quests menu.
+Rerolling replaces all non-required quests with a new random selection.
+Rerolling deducts a cost from a configurable stat, and the cost increases each time you reroll using compounding scaling.
+The reroll count resets at the start of each prestige cycle so costs go back to base.

+Prestige.
+Reset your progress and earn a permanent bonus that carries into every future run.

+Once all active quests are completed and you meet the minimum rank requirement, the prestige option becomes available.
+Pressing it opens a confirmation dialog explaining what resets and what carries over before you commit.
+Each prestige increases your prestige level by one and applies a permanent additive multiplier bonus to your stats.
+The multiplier stacks with each prestige, so prestige 1 gives a 10 percent bonus, prestige 2 gives 20 percent, and so on.

+When you prestige, the following are reset: cookies, coins, rank, all upgrade purchases, baking slots, and baking and economy stats.
+The following are kept: your prestige level and multiplier bonus, all achievements and achievement progress, minigame unlocks, minigame stats, and preferences.

+Certain prestige levels also award a one time bonus reward at the start of your new run, such as a flat stat boost or a percentage of what you had when you prestiged.
+After the prestige message you will always receive a second notification telling you what you gained, or letting you know that nothing was gained if that prestige level has no milestone reward.
+All prestige settings, multipliers, and milestone rewards are fully configurable in prestige.table.

 Save slots.

 The game supports multiple save slots for separate playthroughs, selected from the main menu.
 Each slot is completely independent, with its own rank, cookies, coins, upgrades, and settings.